 - The nutty, yet creamy, texture.
 It cannot be explained – you have to experience it for yourself.

-- It’s so convenient to cook steel-cut oats in large batches in my electric pressure cooker!
-A batch (or even a double batch) only takes 10 minutes under high pressure to cook, followed by a 10 minute natural-release rest before you remove EPC lid.
+- It’s so convenient to cook steel-cut oats in large batches in an electric pressure cooker!
+A batch (or even a double batch) only takes 10 minutes under high pressure to cook, followed by a 10 minute natural-release rest before you remove the lid.

-- Leftover cooked steel-cut oatmeal stores beautifully in the fridge, reheating like a charm in the microwave whenever I need a speedy snack or light meal.
+- Leftover cooked steel-cut oatmeal stores beautifully in the fridge, reheating like a charm in the microwave whenever you need a speedy snack or light meal.

 Step-By-Step Guide to Perfectly Textured Steel Cut Oats in Your Instant Pot!

 Here’s my step-by-step guide to making perfectly cooked and textured steel cut oats in your Electric Pressure Cooker:

 When the Oats and Water are all nestled in your pot, put the lid on and set it for 10 minutes!
 Once it comes up to pressure, that ten minutes will start counting down.
 After the ten minutes is up, these oats will want a THREE MINUTE REST during the natural release, so don’t get anxious.